 She says that while she knows firsthand it isn’t always easy, it’s better to remember the positives.
 “My health is better, and my life is better.
 Occasionally, your stoma might have gas, and you just have to laugh about it.
 If I have a leak, okay.
 We just do what we have to do.
 Laugh about life a little.
 Life goes on.
 An ostomy is really not that bad.”

 One of the turning points for Darlene was when she was in the hospital at 19 years old.
 “I was having a real rough time of it with all the pain and medication.
 My father came to see me and said, ‘Darlene, you can do one of two things.
 You can let this disease control you, or you can take control of the disease.’
 When he put that into perspective for me, it really made sense.
-I decided this disease would never defeat me, and today I am at a better place with everything.
+I decided this disease would never defeat me, and today I am in a better place with everything.
 My father was a man of few words, but when he said that to me, it made all the difference.”

 Darlene Is Living Life to the Fullest with Her Ileostomy